Claude Code logoClaude Code4.7

 Can I use both tools together in a workflow?+

-Yes, they can complement each other: use Consensus for research on algorithms or technical approaches, then implement findings using Claude Code for development—though this requires switching between completely different interfaces.
+Yes, they can complement each other.
+Developers could use Consensus for researching algorithms or technical approaches, then implement findings using Claude Code.
+However, there's no direct integration between the platforms—they operate as separate tools.